 New WW1 War Memorial Transciption Database Added - Last Updated 4.45pm - 25 Apr 2019.

 We have been publishing pages for each war memorial or plaque/tablet that we have transcribed and we have now started to add the transcribed names to a database with the military and family history details (click the last name) of each man and woman found.

-We now have records of one sort or another from 134 different parishes in the South Warwickshire area (see Parish list for more) and we have just built our 300th individual Parish database/list of records with the total number of BMD records indexed now at over 430,000.
+We now have records of one sort or another from 134 different parishes in the South Warwickshire area (see Parish list for more) and we have just built our 400th individual Parish database/list of records with the total number of BMD records indexed now at over half a million.

 On Feb 16 2019 we added a table of 2700 Non-conformist baptism records from various churches in the area.
 The table can be found in the L-R section of the Baptism menu.
 They were also added to the main database.

 Records Added Between April 22nd and June 4th 2019.